 Third Degree Murder in Florida

-The crime of Third Degree Murder occurs when you unintentionally kill a person while committing, or attempting to commit, a non-violent felony.
+Under Florida Statute 782.04(4), the crime of Third Degree Murder occurs when a person unintentionally kills another person while committing, or attempting to commit, a non-violent felony.

 Controlled Substance Exception

 The most notable exception to the non-violent standard is when a person's death is found to be proximately caused by ingesting drugs that you provided to the deceased.
 In such instances the crime can be charged as First Degree Felony Murder.

 Penalties for Third Degree Murder